dgzzhb/en/_posts/2014-9-24-swift-workshop-live.md

 3. found item details, delete items
 4. Use UIDocument to properly encapsulate items in Items Manager
 5. Use CloudKit for archive

+After the kick-off session, we have decided to use the word Air in our Team name.
+Here we start.